 Week after week,

 The Cosby Show drew audiences with its warm humor and believable situations.
 Cosby's character, Dr. Heathcliff Huxtable, became one of the most popular dads in television history.
-He also served as a parental figure to his young co-stars, including Lisa Bonet, Malcolm-Jamal Warner, Tempestt Bledsoe, Keshia Knight Pulliam, and Raven-Symoné, on set.
+He also served as a parental figure to his young co-stars, including Lisa Bonet, Malcolm-Jamal Warner, Tempestt Bledsoe, Keshia Knight Pulliam and Raven-Symoné, on set.
 Phylicia Rashad co-starred with Cosby as his wife, Clair.
-After being the highest-ranked sitcom on TV for five consecutive years, the show finally ended its run in 1992.
+After being the highest-rated sitcom on TV for five consecutive years, the show finally ended its run in 1992.

 Over the show's eight-year run, Cosby found time for other projects: He appeared in several films, including Leonard Part 6 (1987) and Ghost Dad (1990).
 In 1986, Cosby achieved another career milestone—becoming a bestselling author.
 His reflections on parenting were included in the book Fatherhood, which sold more than 2.6 million copies.
 His opus on aging, Time Flies (1987), also enjoyed huge sales.
 In addition, Cosby enjoyed great popularity as a pitchman, appearing in commercials for such products as JELL-O.